spences10/scottspence.com/copy/speaking.md

 ### Mintbean - Markdown Showdown, September

-Markdown Showdown: all the things I know about markdown a 1-hour Markdown primer, which will lead into using Markdown with a Gatsby blog with MDX.
+Markdown Showdown: all the things I know about markdown a 1 hour Markdown primer, which will lead into using Markdown with a Gatsby blog with MDX.